 - 2 medium-heat hatch green chiles, thawed, stemmed, seeded and chopped (or 2 serrano chile peppers, stemmed, seeded and chopped)

-- 1 green or red jalapeno pepper, stemmed, seeded and chopped
+- 1 jalapeno pepper, stemmed, seeded and chopped

 - 1 tablespoon all-purpose flour